 3 Offa's Dyke treeline view

-Chanctonbury Ring on the South Downs in Sussex is a famous example.
+A famous example is Chanctonbury Ring on the South Downs in Sussex.
 In 1760 a wealthy landowner, Charles Goring, decided to top the burial mound with beech trees.
-There was local opposition at the time of planting, but when the storm of 1987blew most of them down there was a massive effort to replant them!
+There was local opposition at the time but the trees eventually became an icon of the site.
+When the storm of 1987 blew most of Chanctonbury’s trees down, the idea of leaving the hilltop bereft was met with uproar and there was a massive effort to replant them!

-Well, along Offa’s Dyke there are examples where tree roots are starting to pull away at the land and therefore damaging the monument beneath them.
-So although the trees provide a clear demarcation of Offa’s ancient boundary, if a hurricane were to hit here today any trees felled would not be replaced.
+Today, however, the practice is prohibited on Scheduled Ancient Monuments.
+Along Offa’s Dyke there are examples where tree roots are starting to pull away at the land and damaging the monument beneath them.
+So although the trees help to illustrate Offa’s ancient boundary, if any of them were lost they would not be replaced.

-Continue until you reach a set of green metal railings next to the river on your right, just after a wood-clad building.
+Follow Mill Road until you reach a fork.
+Take the right hand fork that runs almost parallel to Mill Road above.
+Continue to a set of metal railings next to a river on your right, just after a wood-clad building.
 Stop here.

 4 Wyl Cwm Brook

 Some sections of the dyke were deliberately destroyed over the centuries, while others may have simply eroded away.
-But another possibility is that it was never actually a complete route from coast to coast.
+Another possibility is that it was never actually a complete route from coast to coast.
 And that is where rivers come in to the story.

-For example, along the 40 miles between Hereford and Monmouth the River Wye carve its course through the countryside, forming a natural boundary in place of the man-made one Offa had planned.
-This along with areas of dense forest or vast marshes that were hard to build through may well explain the dyke’s missing sections.
+For example, along the 40 miles between Hereford and Monmouth the River Wye carves through the countryside.
+The Wye’s course forms a natural boundary that would have left a man-made one unnecessary.
+River courses, along with areas of dense forest or vast marshes that were hard to build through, may well explain the dyke’s missing sections.

-Following in his footsteps, we have traced King Offa’s grand design for a dyke that divided the nations, protected his kingdom and showed his prowess.
-The Dyke stands as a monument of an era when wars marked the edges of the continent, mass migration was seen as a threat and Britain’s relationship with the rest of Europe was a tricky one.
+By following in his footsteps, we have traced King Offa’s grand design for a dyke that divided nations, protected his kingdom and showed off his prowess.
+Offa’s Dyke stands as a monument of an era when wars marked the edges of the continent, mass migration was seen as a threat and Britain had a complex relationship with the rest of Europe.

-So the context in which it was built may be not actually so different to that of today's Europe, making Offa's Ddyke not only a monument of the past but a symbol of the present day.
+So the context in which it was built may not be so different to that of today.
+Offa's Dyke then becomes a monument of the past and a symbol of the present.

 Continue along this road until you reach the main high street again in Knighton.
-Your starting point of the Clock Tower should be just up the hill to your left.
+Our starting point at the Clock Tower should be just uphill to the left.